Arrangements for funerals

 - The bringing forward of the gifts at the Offertory.

-All of this can be discussed with Fr.
-Lee or Deacon when you meet with them.
+All of this can be discussed with Fr Liam when you meet with them.
 Above all, go to the Lord in prayer.
 Pray for your loved ones and always keep them in your prayers.

 “I ask only this: that you remember me at the altar of the Lord, wherever you may be.” – St Monica